Centre Sportif Bois-de-Boulogne

 The Centre sportif Bois-de-Boulogne is a soccer centre situated in the city of Laval, a suburb of Montreal, in the province of Quebec in Canada.

-Stade Boréale is the primary field in the complex and has seating for more than 5,000 spectators.
+Stade Boréale is the primary field in the complex and seats more than 5,000 spectators.
+It is home to two professional soccer teams, Montreal Roses FC of the Northern Super League and FC Supra du Québec of the Canadian Premier League.

 Outdoor soccer fields

-The centre has six outdoor grounds within FIFA's official dimensions, among which are two synthetic turf fields.
+The centre has six outdoor grounds within FIFA's official dimensions, two of which are synthetic turf fields.
 One of its grounds possesses terraces that can accommodate 1,000 supporters.

-On January 30, 2025, the Montreal Roses FC announced that they would play their inaugural season in the NSL at Centre Sportif Bois-de-Boulogne.
+On January 30, 2025, the Montreal Roses FC announced they would play their inaugural season in the NSL at Centre Sportif Bois-de-Boulogne.
 The venue has a capacity of 5,581 spectators and serves as the primary home of the Montréal Roses.
 It will also be available for other events.
 This is the first stadium in Canada specifically designed to meet the needs of a women's professional soccer team.

 Beginning in 2026, the stadium will also be the home of FC Supra du Québec of the Canadian Premier League.